gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 People should understand:

-* who will email them;
+* who will email them
-* what kind of content they will receive;
+* what kind of content they will receive
-* approximately how often they will receive it;
+* approximately how often they will receive it
 * why they are receiving it.

 Purchased, scraped or indirectly acquired lists are especially dangerous.
 Even when the addresses are technically valid, the recipients may not recognise the sender or remember giving permission.